bridge-core/bridge-core.github.io/content/docs/extension-docs/json/presets.md

 Presets are groups of files which can be created through the preset interface by only entering an identifier and clicking "CREATE!".
 They help quickly setting up new items, entities or similiar features.
 This page covers the presets in version 2 of the API.

-## Plugin Integration
+## Extension Integration

-Plugins can also add new presets by providing them inside a `<PLUGIN NAME>/presets` folder.
+Extensions can also add new presets by providing them inside a `<EXTENSION NAME>/presets` folder.
 Create a folder per preset you want to add.
-Each folder should contain a manifest.json file and templates of all files your preset should create.
+Each folder should contain a `manifest.json` file and templates of all files your preset should create.

 ## Manifest Format